Recovering contact forms from boundary data: Introduction

-In this section, we consider Legandrian submanifolds $L$ of a given contact compact manifold $X$ whose Reeb vector field $v_\b$ is traversing.
-Proposition \ref{prop.holography_for_Legandrians} describes the structures on the boundary $\d X$, sufficient for reconstructing $L$.
-These structures include the $(-v_\b)$-flow generated Lagrangian ``shadow" $L^\dagger \subset \d X$ of $L$.
-For sub-Legandrian links, in Corollary \ref{cor.sub_Legandrian_links}, we give a boundary-localized criterion when the $v_\b$-flow through $L$ interacts with a $v_\b$-concave portion of the boundary $\d X$.
+Finally, using similar ``holographic" approach, we striving to reconstruct Legendrian submanifolds $L$ of $(X, \b)$ from their shadows $L^\dagger$ of on the screen $\d_1^+X(v_\b)$ (see Fig. \ref{fig.3_contact_3}).
+As before, the Reeb vector field $v_\b$ is traversing.
+Proposition \ref{prop.holography_for_Legendrians} describes the structures on the screen $\d_1^+X(v_\b)$, sufficient for reconstructing $L$ from $L^\dagger$.
+In Corollary \ref{cor.sub_Legendrian_links}, for sub-Legendrian links, we give a boundary-localized criterion when the $v_\b$-flow through $L$ interacts with a $v_\b$-concave portion of the boundary $\d X$.